aparkerw/pattern_matcher/README.md

 Think of the PatternMatcher::Match object as an extension of the MatchData class, one that provides a deeper explanation.

-The **Match** object returns the Name of the match along with a copy of the regex match object.
+The **Match** object returns the Name of the match along with a copy of the regex MatchData object.

 ## Configuration